spiral/shopify-starter-kit/README.md

 ## Commands

-The Shopify starter kit contains many commands for working on a project.
+The **Shopify starter kit** contains many commands for working on a project.
-Most of the commands for working with the theme are shortnames for the Shopify-themekit.
+Most of the commands for working with the theme are shortnames for the Shopify Themekit.
 However, most of it allows you to work with the project itself.
 Just a few basic commands are described below.
 A complete list of commands can be found in the `package.json` file.